Were You Discriminated Against at Work Due to Your Gender?

-What is sex discrimination and/or gender discrimination?
+What is sex discrimination in the workplace?

 Simply put, Title VII of the Civil Rights Act of 1964 makes it illegal to:

 - Not hire or to terminate anyone, or to otherwise discriminate against someone regarding pay, job requirements, or any workplace perks or benefits, based on the individual’s sex.
 (This Act expanded the parameters of the Equal Pay Act, signed into law in 1963.)